gaderte/LoLWatcher/README.md

 /!\ Before adding, make sure you finished your placements games /!\

-Contact me on Discord if needed : DRX Atlas#6180
+Contact me on Discord if needed : atlasdxs

 Enjoy